Former Sundowns and Orlando Pirates coach Gordon Igesund keen on making PSL return | Goal.com

 “It’s about two years and a half since I went to Cape Town where I run a development programme with Hamilton Football Academy,” Igesund told Isolezwe.

 “I am not done as a coach.
 I will come back to the PSL but it won’t happen now.
-I have boys that are coming along nicely,” he added.
+I have boys that are coming along nicely."

 In addition, the former SuperSport United manager has provided an update on his future plans, adding that he considers taking the Academy to the lower divisions.